asdofindia/afpi-karnataka-new/src/pages/index.md

 ---
 templateKey: index-page
-title: Academy of Family Physicians of India, Karnataka Chapter
+title: 'Academy of Family Physicians of India, Karnataka Chapter'
 image: /img/home-jumbotron.jpg
-heading: Academy of Family Physicians of India, Karnataka Chapter
+heading: 'Academy of Family Physicians of India, Karnataka Chapter'
 subheading: A new wave of family medicine for a healthier India
 mainpitch:
   title: Why Family Medicine
-  description: >
-    Family medicine is the art of holistic healthcare that takes care of the patient with
   description: >-
-  Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+    Family medicine is the art of holistic healthcare that takes care of the patient as a whole.
+It is much needed in our country where the journey to seek care kills more people than diseases themselves.
+description: >-
+  AFPI's Karnataka chapter is a group of family physicians in the state of Karnataka who find pride in taking care of the health needs of the community at a holistic level.
 intro:
   blurbs:
-    - image: /img/coffee.png
+    - image: /img/small.jpg
-      text: >
+      text: Compassionate
-        We sell green and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
-We’re proud to offer a variety of coffee beans grown with great care for the environment and local communities.
-Check our post or contact us directly for current availability.
-    - image: /img/coffee-gear.png
+    - image: /img/small.jpg
-      text: >
+      text: Caring
-        We offer a small, but carefully curated selection of brewing gear and tools for every taste and experience level.
-No matter if you roast your own beans or just bought your first french press, you’ll find a gadget to fall in love with in our shop.
-    - image: /img/tutorials.png
+    - image: /img/small.jpg
-      text: >
+      text: Holistic
-        Love a great cup of coffee, but never knew how to make one?
-Bought a fancy new Chemex but have no clue how to use it?
-Don't worry, we’re here to help.
-You can schedule a custom 1-on-1 consultation with our baristas to learn anything you want to know about coffee roasting and brewing.
-        Email us or call the store for details.
-    - image: /img/meeting-space.png
+    - image: /img/small.jpg
-      text: >
+      text: Person-centered
-        We believe that good coffee has the power to bring people together.
-        That’s why we decided to turn a corner of our shop into a cozy meeting space where you can hang out with fellow coffee lovers and learn about coffee making techniques.
-All of the artwork on display there is for sale.
-The full price you pay goes to the artist.
   heading: What we offer
   description: >
     Kaldi is the ultimate spot for coffee lovers who want to learn about their